Kallang River body parts murder: In the media

-The Kallang River murder case was re-enacted in a Singaporean crime show named Crimewatch.
+The Kallang River murder case was re-enacted in a Singaporean factual programme Crimewatch.
 It first aired as the ninth episode of the show's annual season in November 2006.
-It was re-enacted five months after Leong was sentenced to death, and a year before he was executed.
-It is currently available on meWATCH.
-The case of Leong Siew Chor was also filmed as an episode of a crime documentary series titled Anatomy of a crime, which was broadcast on television in 2012, and currently viewable via Dailymotion.
+It was re-enacted five months after Leong was sentenced to death, and a year before he was executed, and is available on meWATCH.
+The case was also filmed as an episode of a crime documentary series titled Anatomy of a Crime, which was broadcast on television in 2012, and currently viewable via Dailymotion.

 This case was also recorded in Subhas Anandan's memoir The Best I Could, which features his early life, career and his notable cases.
 The memoir was adapted into a TV show of the same name, which runs for two seasons.
 Leong's case was re-enacted and aired as the fourth episode of the show's first season, though some aspects of the case were altered for dramatic purposes.
 For instance, Leong was portrayed to be younger and more plump than his real-life counterpart, and he was not balding at all.
 The manner of his arrest and him butchering Liu's body also differed greatly from the real-life details, and even his adult children were portrayed as young school-going kids in this re-enactment.
 It is currently viewable via meWATCH.

 In July 2015, Singapore's national daily newspaper The Straits Times published a e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the case of Leong Siew Chor as one of the top 25 crimes that shocked the nation since its independence in 1965.
 The book was borne out of collaboration between the Singapore Police Force and the newspaper itself.
 The e-book was edited by ST News Associate editor Abdul Hafiz bin Abdul Samad.
 The paperback edition of the book was published and first hit bookshelves in June 2017.
 The paperback edition first entered the ST bestseller list on 8 August 2017, a month after publication.

 Australian crime writer Liz Porter wrote a book titled Crime Scene Asia: When Forensic Evidence Becomes the Silent Witness.
-The book was all about the real-life murder cases from Asia that were solved through forensic evidence; these recorded cases came from Asian countries like Singapore, Malaysia and Hong Kong etc. The murder of Liu Hong Mei was one of the 16 murder cases from Asia which Porter included in her book.
+The book encompasses the real-life murder cases from Asia that were solved through forensic evidence; these recorded cases came from Asian countries such as Singapore, Malaysia and Hong Kong.
+Liu's murder was one of the 16 murder cases from Asia which Porter included in her book.

 A 2021 article from The Smart Local named the case of Liu Hong Mei's murder as one of the 9 most terrible crimes that brought shock to Singapore in the 2000s.

-In 2022, another Singaporean crime show, titled Inside Crime Scene, also re-enacted the Kallang body parts murder case and aired the adaptation as its third episode.
+In 2022, another Singaporean programme, titled Inside Crime Scene, also re-enacted the case and aired the adaptation as its third episode.